 Scholarships and Financial Aid

-All students admitted to the MatSE major are automatically considered for a scholarship, which are renewable based on academic performance (scholarships are for those accepted by the College of Engineering and matriculated in MatSE).
+All students admitted to the MatSE major are automatically considered for a scholarship, which are renewable based on academic performance (scholarships are for those accepted by The Grainger College of Engineering and matriculated in MatSE).

 Current MatSE students are automatically considered for the following departmental scholarships and awards.

 Scholarship established in memory of A. I. Andrews, a former Department Head of Ceramic Engineering by friends and colleagues.
 Professor A. I. Andrews wrote the book “Porcelain Enamels.”